 A tabby Balinese cat: beauty and nose-friendliness combined!

-Like the Russian Blue, the skin of the Balinese produces less Fel d1 than most breeds, minimising the chances of allergic reaction.
+Like the Russian Blue, the skin of the Balinese produces less Fel d1 than most breeds, minimizing the chances of allergic reaction.
+With medium length fur, this hypoallergenic cat is soft to the touch.
+With a sociable nature you'll be able to enjoy playing games with this breed at home.

 7 - Siberian